wavefrontHQ/docs/pages/doc/sending_log_data.md

 ## Sending Log Data to a Wavefront Proxy With Filebeat

-This section describes how to send log data to a Wavefront Proxy using Filebeat.
+This section describes how to send log data to a Wavefront proxy using Filebeat.

-The Wavefront Proxy automatically assigns metrics a **source** according to the machine that sent corresponding log data.
+The Wavefront proxy automatically assigns metrics a **source** according to the machine that sent corresponding log data.
 This is done with Filebeat host metadata -- so each host should be able to resolve its own hostname; otherwise the IP address is used.

 ### Direct Log Ingestion Architecture (Filebeat)